What is it about Disney movies that the LGBT community loves?

 Why include Scar in this líst?
-Sure he’s effeminate, sardonic and at the end of the movie appears to not have had a relationship with any of the lionesses while Simba has run away, eats bugs and grows up.
-But that doesn't make him gay, right?
+Sure he’s effeminate, sardonic and at the end of the movie appears to not have had a relationship with any of the lionesses while Simba has run away, eaten bugs and grown up.
+But that doesn’t make him gay, right?

 Scar is an example of a ‘coded gay’.
-Referencing a time when being gay was depraved, filmmakers were able to imply a character's sexuality by the behavior, demeanor and dress.
+This means by using a clues to a character’s sexuality, filmmakers can reference a time when being gay was depraved by using similar behavior, demeanor and dress.
 That way, audiences understood the character was meant to be queer even if there was no actual same-sex love interests.

-This was far more common in Disney films than you might think, but is perhaps best represented by...
+This is far more common in Disney films than you might think, but is perhaps best represented by…

 Disney villains come in all shapes and sizes, but the one they always come back to is the fop.